liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/01-upgrading-the-liferay-database-intro.markdown

     Use the upgrade tool (recommended) or
     [Gogo shell](/docs/7-2/deploy/-/knowledge_base/deploy/upgrading-modules-using-gogo-shell) to upgrade the core.
 Then use Gogo shell to upgrade each module.

-If you are upgrading from Liferay Portal 6.2 or earlier, it's recommended to use the upgrade tool to upgrade everything.
+If you are upgrading from Liferay Portal 6.2 or earlier, use the upgrade tool to upgrade everything.
 It's the easiest, most comprehensive way to upgrade from those versions.
-Since version 7.0, however, @product@'s modular framework lets you upgrade modules--even the core--individually.
+Since version 7.0, however, @product@'s modular framework lets you upgrade modules---even the core---individually.
 A helpful practice for large databases is to focus first on upgrading the core and your most important modules; then back up your database before continuing upgrades.
-The point is, the @product-ver@ upgrade process is flexible.
+Upgrading is a flexible process that adjusts to your preferences.

 | **Note:** Liferay enterprise subscribers can use the upgrade tool to execute
 | upgrades for fix packs.
 Since @product@ 7.1, a fix pack's micro upgrade
 | processes in the core (database schema micro version changes) are not
 | mandatory.
 This means you can install a fix pack (i.e., core code) without
-| having to execute the database schema micro version changes---you can execute
+| having to execute the database schema micro version changes.
+You can execute
-| micro version changes when you want, even outside of a major or minor version
+| micro version changes when you want, even outside of major or minor version
-| upgrade.
+| upgrades.
 Before using the upgrade tool to execute a fix pack's micro upgrade
 | process, however, you must shut down the server, install the fix pack, and
 | [back up the @product@ database, installation, and Document Library store](/docs/7-2/deploy/-/knowledge_base/deploy/backing-up-a-liferay-installation).
 |